JustasB/linetimer/Readme.md

 with ct:
    slow_function()

-ct.took # This contains the # of milliseconds
+ct.took # This contains the time taken as per the unit provided (milliseconds by default)
 ```

 Finally, if you need to **turn off the printed statements**, use the `silent=False` argument